withcenterdev5/model_house/etc/docs/README.en.md

 - encapsulating the refs.

 Service class does
-- something that are related with the model.
+- something that are related with the model(entity) or the service can handle for the whole function(feacher).
 - showing screens
 - search & listing data
 - initialization, listening, etc.